JustPaul99/Stability_Analysis_RD/README.md

 ## 📈 Workflow Overview

-This repository includes two scripts for generating and analyzing data from the Klausmeier model.
+This repository includes two scripts for generating and analyzing data from the Extended klausmeier model with stochastic dynamical noise.
 For the variations we used in the different experiments slight adaptations are neccessary of the code to make it functional, but if needed, can be sent upon request.
+(You can just make different forloops with the different parametersettings that you are interested in.)

 ### 1. **Simulation & Analysis Script**
 **File:** `simulate_and_analyze_combined.m`